emilianoregazzoni/Brasileirao-Data-Project/README.md

 90.21% of the variability of the results can be explained by the variables included in the model.

-The model is so accurate with the information provided and I am happy to have done this.
+The model is so accurate with the information provided.